 Elounda Orama – this is where we stayed during our week in Crete and we absolutely loved it.
 Perched on a hill with direct access to the main road leading to the center of the village, the hotel boasts a great rooftop swimming pool and rooms with views for days.
 What I’ve loved most was having breakfast and dinner in their rooftop restaurant, with neverending blues under your eyes.

 The rooms were very comfortable, with a nice modern Greek design, and the food was great.

 Adrakos Apartments – the hotel is located between Elounda and Agios Nikolaos, high on the hills overlooking Spinalonga and the Elounda Bay, thus offering incredible views.
 It is a family-run hotel highly rated by couples staying here, mainly for the romantic vibe, but also for the beautiful swimming pool, and friendliness of the staff.

 Blue Palace, a Luxury Collection Resort and Spa – an incredibly luxurious hotel with lots of rooms overlooking the sea and Spinalonga island, some boasting small private infinity pools.
-Come here to be blown away by the award-winning cuisine and a state-of-the-art spa – a 2,000-m² area and features indoor pools, 24 treatment rooms, 2 hammams, saunas, and hot tubs.
+Come here to be blown away by the award-winning cuisine and a state-of-the-art spa – a 2,000-m² area that features indoor pools, 24 treatment rooms, 2 hammams, saunas, and hot tubs.